ZerksisMistry/Project_GPT-3.5_LLM/README.md

 - Experience the chat-bot system powered by GPT-3.5 LLM for prompts and automation tasks.
 - Experience the AI's strategic gameplay prowess in the interactive sections.

+## Presentation Highlights

+Embark on a journey through our comprehensive exploration of various Large Language Models (LLMs).
+We've delved deep into models such as GPT-4, Google Bard, Claude-2, and LLaMA-2, emphasizing their capabilities with zero-shot prompts.
+A special focus has been laid on GPT-3.5, assessing its performance across zero-shot, one-shot, and few-shot prompts, as well as its application in automation tasks and interactive gameplay.

+**Research Objectives:**

+Our core mission - assessing LLMs for gameplay and explanatory prowess.

+**Literature Summary:**

+- **Historical Overview:** From the Turing Test's inception to today's advances, chart the journey of machine comprehension.
+- **Research Gap:** Our study targets an unexplored niche: LLMs' strategy and self-explanation in games.
+- **LLM Impact:** Recent literature underscores LLMs' transformative potential across varied sectors.
+- **Explainability in AI:** AI's explainability is emerging, but methods to assess LLMs need to be more comprehensive for better understanding of the capabilites of the LLMs.
+- **Towards AGI:** Lastly, discussions around Artificial General Intelligence, or AGI, are abundant but often speculative.
+The literature revealed a need for empirical evidence to support claims and theories about AGI’s potential and challenges.

+**Methodology:**

+Methodology encompasses diverse LLM evaluations, strategic gameplay tests in classics, zero-shot math task automation, in-depth GPT-3.5 prompt assessments, specific evaluation metrics, and insights into OpenAI's LLM framework.

+**Analysis:**

+In-depth evaluation of gameplay strategies and explanatory capabilities of LLMs.

+**Proposed OpenAI Framework:**

+Unveil our tailored framework for understanding OpenAI API interactions.

+**Conclusion & Recommendations:**

+Distill key findings and our propositions for the broader AI ecosystem.